MinmusLin/Speech_Recognition_Course_Assignments/MFCC_Extraction/Report.md

 log_mel_spectrum = log_magnitude(mel_spectrum)
 ```

+The first image displays the 3D log Mel spectrogram, where the Mel-filtered spectrum has been transformed into the logarithmic (dB) scale.
+The x-axis represents the frame index (time), the y-axis corresponds to the Mel filter index (frequency bands), and the z-axis shows the magnitude in decibels (dB).

 ![](assets/Figure6-1.png)

+The second image shows the log Mel spectrum for three randomly selected frames, demonstrating how the log transformation has compressed the range of values, allowing easier visualization of variations in magnitude across the Mel filters for each frame.

 ![](assets/Figure6-2.png)

 ### 3.7 Discrete Cosine Transform (DCT)

+The Discrete Cosine Transform (DCT) is applied to the log Mel spectrum to generate Mel Frequency Cepstral Coefficients (MFCCs).
+This process transforms the frequency-domain representation into a set of coefficients that capture the signal's energy distribution across different frequency bands.
+The first few MFCCs represent the most important features of the sound, while higher-order coefficients capture finer details.
+This makes MFCCs highly useful for speech and audio recognition tasks.

 ```python
 # Apply DCT to the log Mel spectrum to compute MFCC features
 mfcc_features = dct(log_mel_spectrum, type=2, axis=1, norm='ortho')[:, :13]
 ```

+The first image is a 3D plot of the MFCCs across different frames.
+The x-axis represents the frame index (time), the y-axis corresponds to the MFCC coefficient index (feature dimensions), and the z-axis shows the magnitude of the coefficients.
+The structure of the MFCCs allows us to observe how sound characteristics evolve over time, with the lower coefficients (near the origin) containing most of the signal's energy.

 ![](assets/Figure7-1.png)

+The second image shows the MFCCs for three randomly selected frames.
+Each plot represents the MFCC values for one frame, with the x-axis corresponding to the coefficient index and the y-axis representing the magnitude.
+The first coefficient is typically larger, capturing the overall energy of the frame, while the other coefficients reflect more subtle spectral details.

 ![](assets/Figure7-2.png)

 ### 3.8 Dynamic Feature Extraction

+Dynamic feature extraction, specifically the calculation of delta and delta-delta (second-order) features, captures the rate of change in the MFCC coefficients over time.
+This process provides additional information about the temporal dynamics of the signal, improving the robustness of speech or audio recognition systems.

 ```python
 def delta(feature_matrix, N=2):